ThijsHer/FiveNightsAtROC/README.md

 ### Installing

-* You can install the game on GameJolt
+* You can only receive the game by asking the developers.

 ## Authors

 Contributors names and contact info

 ex.
-Kayafr  (Developer)
+KaiFr2  (Developer)
 ex.
 Smeikol (Developer)
 ex.
 Rick (Developer)
 ex.
 ThijsHerder (Idea) (Developer)

 ## License

-This project is licensed under the [ROCMN] License - see the LICENSE.md file for details
+This project is licensed under the [ROCMN] License